-If you’re creating a robot design from scratch, it can be quite overwhelming, so why not learn how to make a simple robot by following a tutorial?
+Once you’ve got a few kits completed, it’s time to graduate to creating a robot design from scratch.
+It can be quite overwhelming, so why not learn how to make a simple robot by following a tutorial?
 Instructables is chock full of user-submitted builds for bots of every caliber, and there’s even an online robotics class to walk you through the process.

 For even more robot-centric design, the Let’s Make Robots community is not only all about building robots but also sharing the nitty-gritty details and challenges encountered when doing so.
 It’s really a great resource and has one of the friendliest bot-building communities around.

 When designing on your own, you’ll need the proper software.
 Any vector design software is a great beginning tool for making things such as mounting plates and simple chassis, and you can get by for many years using just Adobe Illustrator, a home printer and access to a laser cutter for most designs.